civetweb/civetweb/README.md

 However, we cannot accept any responsibility for any content on an external page.

 Contributions
 -------------

 Contributions are welcome provided all contributions carry the MIT license.

 DO NOT APPLY fixes copied from Mongoose to this project to prevent GPL tainting.
-Since 2013, CivetWeb and Mongoose are developed independently.
+Since 2013, CivetWeb and Mongoose have been developed independently.
 By now the code base differs, so patches cannot be safely transferred in either direction.

 Some guidelines can be found in [docs/Contribution.md](https://github.com/civetweb/civetweb/blob/master/docs/Contribution.md).